 Men are simply staying single longer than they ever have before.

-Not only is the percentage of married Americans at its lowest since 1920, the marriage age is also at its highest ever – 29.5 years old on average for men according to a February 2017 Pew Research Center report.
+Not only is the percentage of married Americans at its lowest since 1920, the marriage age is also at its highest ever – 29.5 years old on average for men according to a recent Pew Research Center report.

 In other words, less men are tying the knot and by the time they do, they’re almost 30.
 At first glance, you might think: ‘That’s not so bad.’
 However, when you examine the developing trend much closer, you’ll realize there’s something more alarming to these statistics.

 So, what’s the reason men are staying single longer?

 In November 2014, a study released by The Institute for the Study of Labor (ISL) in Germany, analyzing over a thousand surveys of men aged 18 to 35, found that porn makes marriage less attractive to men, who are able to find ‘low cost sexual gratification’ via other avenues.